KingThenuja/Old-Ores/README.md

-# Old-Ores
+# Old Ores resource pack
-My old ores resource packs source code/file
+My old ores resource packs source code/file, don't forget to report any issues if there are any!